-Nowadays, a marriage not only means adding on person to your immediate family, but also a few children as well.
+Nowadays, marriage means adding one person to your immediate family and a few children.
+It is all about blended families.
 If your family is increasing in size and you’d like to have everyone involved in the ceremony, here are a few stress-free ways to do it:

 Let them help plan the wedding.
-Wedding planning is difficult stuff, and often so many choices will paralyze you from making a decision, so let the kids help!
-Chances are you’ve gone through about 30 different fonts for wedding invitations, and they are all starting to look the same at this point.
-So if you’ve narrowed it down to your top three options ask your soon-to-be daughter-in-law which one she prefers, and choose.
+Wedding planning is difficult, and often so many choices will paralyze you from making a decision, so let the kids help!
+Chances are you’ve gone through about 30 different fonts for wedding invitations.
+I am sure they are all starting to look the same now.
+So if you’ve narrowed it down to your top three options, ask your soon-to-be daughter-in-law which one she prefers, and choose.
 As far as more significant planning issues, such as the band or the flowers, take them along one time and hear their opinions.
 Even if you don’t take their advice on camouflage wedding favors, they’ll still feel involved.
 If you’re completely clueless, ask for input!
 Bubbles or racecars may sound silly, but you’d be surprised.
 How much whimsy goes on your wedding day?
 Make it about the blended family.

 Include them in the ceremony.
-Many weddings not only signify the love between two people, but the joining of two families.
-A friend of mine had her son at her side during the repeating of the vows, and even gave him the chance to write his own vows to his mother and new step-father.
-Allowing your children to join in on a candle lighting ceremony or a sand mixing ceremony are just two fantastic ways to let them know that they are all an equal part of the family.
+Many weddings signify the love between two people and blended families.
+A friend of mine had her son at her side while repeating the vows and even allowed him to write his own vows to his mother and new stepfather.
+Allowing your children to join in on a candle lighting ceremony or a sand mixing ceremony are just two fantastic ways to let them know they are all an equal part of the family.